dflook/terraform-github-actions/terraform-output/README.md

 * `backend_config`

-  List of terraform backend config values, one per line.
+  List of Terraform backend config values, one per line.

   ```yaml
   with: